edg-l/edgarluque.com/content/blog/creating_a_kernel.md

 +++
-title = "Creating a x86_64 kernel in Rust: Part 1" description = "My journey creating a x86_64 Rust kernel" date = 2025-08-28
+title = "Creating an x86_64 kernel in Rust: Part 1" description = "My journey creating a x86_64 Rust kernel" date = 2025-08-28
-draft = true
 [taxonomies]
 categories = ["rust", "kernel", "x86_64"]
 +++

 This is some kind of blog series about my journey as I learn and implement my own Rust kernel.

-Any knowledge shared here may not be fully true, since i do this as a hobby and I'm not an experienced kernel developer.
+Any knowledge shared here may not be fully true, since I do this as a hobby and I'm not an experienced kernel developer.
 I'm just doing this for fun, learning about the true low level bits that make running a computer with the x86_64 architecture possible.

-Sometimes I will mention some names or mnemonics, and maybe i won't explain them here, but I always try to put relevant links to more information.
+Sometimes I will mention some names or mnemonics, and maybe I won't explain them here, but I always try to put relevant links to more information.
 After all, if you want to make a kernel, you will need to do research, **a lot**.

 I also won't be doing everything from scratch, for example I will use the `x86_64` crate for some interactions with registers, and the `acpi` crate to parse and use the ACPI tables.